MixV2/EpicResearch/docs/mcp/operations/EquipBattleRoyaleCustomization.md

 ## Parameters
 - `slotName`: type of item
-- `itemToSlot`: GUID of item in inventory (e.g. `2099ae21-e941-44b6-aecd-bcf67abd442a`)
-- `indexWithinSlot`: location of where the item should be placed in the loadout
-- `variantUpdates`: selected variants for the item

-### Item Types
     - Character
     - Dance
     - Glider
     - Pickaxe
     - Hat
     - Backpack
     - LoadingScreen
     - BattleBus
     - VehicleDecoration
     - CallingCard
     - MapMarker
     - ConsumableEmote
     - VictoryPose
     - SkyDiveContrail
     - MusicPack
     - ItemWrap
     - PetSkin
     - Charm
+- `itemToSlot`: GUID of item in inventory (e.g. `2099ae21-e941-44b6-aecd-bcf67abd442a`)
+- `indexWithinSlot`: location of where the item should be placed in the loadout
+- `variantUpdates`: selected variants for the item